JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 * in your browser navigate: VirusTotal > Account > Profile > API Key
 * copy key and configure **wys** accordingly (*see below*)

+### Notes
+* It probably helps to set OCSP and CRL to "Best attempt" in **macOS Keychain Access** > Preferences > Certificates.
+* The SKID comparison will occasionally produce false warnings, because a SKID (a certificate's **Subject Key Identifier**) can change for perfectly valid reasons, for example because the developer of a software has
+  * renewed an expired certificate,
+  * sold his product to another developer, or
+  * received a new certificate (e.g. after company rebranding etc.).
+* VirusTotal results can also produce false warnings, depending on the antivirus software involved; examples are:
+  * **BBEdit:** VEX189B.Webshell (Bkav);
+  * false positives like applications with `libswiftDispatch.dylib` marked as MacOS.BitCoinMiner-AS (Avast, AVG).

 ## Scan options

 ### Command line operation and configuration